luqaska/Lagrange/README.md

 ### GitHub Pages Installation

-To start using Jekyll right away with GitHub Pages, [fork the Lagrange repository on GitHub](https://github.com/LeNPaul/Lagrange/fork).
-From there, you can rename your repository to `USERNAME.github.io`, where `USERNAME` is your GitHub username, and edit the `settings.yml` file in the `_data` folder to your liking.
+To start using Jekyll right away with GitHub Pages, [fork the Lagrange repository on GitHub](https://github.com/luqaska/Lagranjoon/fork).
+From there, you can rename your repository to `USERNAME.github.io`, where `USERNAME` is your GitHub username, and edit the `_config.yml` file in the `_data` folder to your liking.
 Ensure that you have a branch named `gh-pages`.
 Your website should be ready immediately at 'http://USERNAME.github.io'.
 Note: if you are hosting several sites under the same GitHub username, then you will have to use [Project Pages instead of User Pages](https://help.github.com/articles/user-organization-and-project-pages/) - just change the repository name to something other than 'http://USERNAME.github.io'.

 Head over to the `_posts` directory to view all the posts that are currently on the website, and to see examples of what post files generally look like.
 You can simply just duplicate the template post and start adding your own content.

 ### Local Installation

-For a full local installation of Lagrange, [download your own copy of Lagrange](https://github.com/LeNPaul/Lagrange/archive/gh-pages.zip) and unzip it into it's own directory.
+For a full local installation of Lagranjoon, [download your own copy of Lagrange](https://github.com/luqaska/Lagranjoon/archive/gh-pages.zip) and unzip it into it's own directory.
 From there, open up your favorite command line tool, enter `bundle install`, and then enter `jekyll serve`.
 Your site should be up and running locally at [http://localhost:4000](http://localhost:4000).

 ### Directory Structure